Stepos36/liri-node-app/README.md

 ### LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
 #### _Note: LIRI requests must follow the format: node liri.js (command) (request).
 Please enclose the request in quotation marks ""_ if it contains more than one word

+##### To start this app on your machine:
+* Pull this repo
+* In your bash type: 'npm install -y'
+* Your Liri-node-app is ready to use, just type in: 'node liri.js' + /one of the commands below ↓/

+### Commands

 * **Spotify Song Information:**
 Using the command "spotify-this-song", users will access Artist, Title, Release date, Duration time and Album Title information; along with a URL to a song preview if available for 20 songs matching users query.
 ![Spotify](assets/images/spotify-this-song.png)